 Your physical location is a huge trust factor as well, but if you’re a restaurant, a physical store, or an agency, keeping that ‘Get Directions’ button front and center on your website will really draw attention to your accessibility.
 In this way you make people feel the closeness to you if they are in your city, and let them know they could ‘come right over.’
 This is good even if they don’t need to visit, it’s that accessibility that gives a feeling of connection and increases rapport.
 Now that’s a good user interface!

 3. Make search extremely prominent if your website is based around eCommerce, research has proven this is how people shop on their phones.

 I touched on this in a recent article “9 Expert Tips for Mobile Commerce Experience” for Lemonstand, but search is massive on mobile.
-This can be right under your logo if your main goal is to sell product on your site.
-Visitors see this on Amazon, and expect from you as well.
+This can be right under your logo if your main goal is to sell products on your site.
+Visitors see this on Amazon and expect it from you as well.